 Paid Social Advertising

-Influencer & Blogger Outreach
+3. Influencer & Blogger Outreach

+What started as elusive marketing-speak is now one of the hottest marketing and promotion techniques in the fashion industry.
 Influencer marketing and blogger outreach involve having influential social personas promoting your brand and products on their platform in the hope that their followers become your customers.
-92% of marketers doing this found it “highly effective”, which is a huge proportion claiming to be happy clients.
+92% of marketers doing this found this approach to be “highly effective,” which is a huge proportion of respondents claiming to have happy clients.

 If Influencer marketing is new to you, there are several online tools you can use to help: